Graduate Student Handbook

 Examinations and Defense of Thesis/Dissertation

-Refer to the MSU Bulletin or Graduate Catalog regarding all dates to meet graduation deadlines.
+Refer to The Graduate School’s Dates and Deadlines regarding all dates to meet graduation and thesis submission deadlines.
 After the thesis has been read by the full committee, the final examination can be scheduled.
-Adhering to MSU GRADUATE CATALOG regulations, the examination copy for the thesis defense is to be made available to LRES at least one week before the examination.
+Adhering to The Graduate School’s Policies, the examination copy for the thesis defense is to be made available to LRES at least one week before the examination.

-The M.S. final examination will be both comprehensive, to test breadth and depth of knowledge, and a defense-of-thesis (see MSU Graduate Catalog for full details).
+The M.S. final examination will be both comprehensive, to test breadth and depth of knowledge, and a defense-of-thesis.
 Students should discuss with the major advisor how this exam will be handled, so they may appropriately prepare for it.

-Comprehensive examinations (see the online MSU Graduate Catalog for full details) for the Ph.D. degree are both written and oral.
-The written phase precedes the oral exam by no more than one month and is scheduled when the candidate and major advisor agree that the student is ready.
+Comprehensive examinations for the Ph.D. degree are both written and oral.
+The written phase precedes the oral exam by no more than one month and is scheduled when the student and major advisor agree that the student is ready.
 The comprehensive examination should be taken by the end of the second year of the student’s program.
 The graduate committee will discuss with the student the format, scope, and location of the written and oral comprehensive exam at least one month before the exams are taken.
 The written exam must be completed within a period of one week.
 Questions are prepared by the candidate’s graduate committee, with additional questions solicited from other staff members if the major advisor desires.
 Grading is on a Pass/Fail basis.
 The committee has final authority, and two dissenting votes constitute failure of the comprehensive examination.

 The final examination for the Ph.D. degree, which should occur at least six months (preferably nine months) after passing the written and oral comprehensive examinations, is primarily a dissertation defense, but may also include additional questions within the broad scope of the student's discipline.